How lifted telehealth barriers help ECPs take patients amid COVID-19

 Some, such as Zoom, required the provider and platform to enter a BAA.
 Others, like Facetime, simply did not meet these criteria.

-However, as the COVID-19 emergency continues OCR will waive penalties for healthcare providers that use Facetime, Skype and similar technologies for telehealth visits.
-This makes it easy—and affordable—for ECPs to begin offering telehealth services to patients.
+However, as the COVID-19 pandemic emerged OCR began waiving penalties for healthcare providers that use Facetime, Skype and similar technologies for telehealth visits.
+This made it easy—and affordable—for ECPs to offer telehealth services to patients.

-That’s because temporarily updated rules change the requirements for telehealth: Rather than two-way, live, interactive platforms providers can now use “everyday communication technologies.”
-This opens up services such as Skype, Facetime and Zoom for healthcare.
+That’s because temporarily updated rules changed the requirements for telehealth: Rather than two-way, live, interactive platforms providers could instead use “everyday communication technologies.”
+This opened up services such as Skype, Facetime and Zoom for healthcare.

 ODs can furnish telehealth visits while patients are at home

-In addition, CMS has adjusted criteria for the locations of telehealth visits.
-For example, CMS will expand its telehealth coverage beyond designated and rural areas.
-ODs will also see expanded flexibility in where their patients can hold their telehealth visits.
+In addition, CMS adjusted criteria for the locations of telehealth visits.
+For example, CMS expanded its telehealth coverage beyond designated and rural areas.
+ODs also saw expanded flexibility in where their patients could hold their telehealth visits.

 How will private insurance treat telehealth during the coronavirus crisis?

-For the most part, many private payers are treating telehealth in a way akin to CMS during the public health emergency.
+For the most part, many private payers stated they’d treat telehealth in a way akin to CMS during the public health emergency.
 An AOA webinar highlighted what you may expect private payers to have in common with CMS: